PlayStation Vita Review

 How long will this all last?

-Battery Life is always a concern when you have such a powerful device in the palm of you hands.
-Expect to get on average 3-5 hours of heavy gaming usage before charges, but thankfully it doesn’t take too long to charge the system back to full strength, especially with the USB charging capabilities.
+Battery Life is always a concern when you have such a powerful device in the palm of your hands.
+Expect to get on average 3-5 hours of heavy gaming usage before charging, but thankfully it doesn't take too long to charge the system back to full strength, especially with the USB charging capabilities.
 With Near not actively connecting, the Vita can happily stay in standby mode for well over a couple of weeks.

 Smile for the camera